gurt1223/UAV-Toolbox-Setup-Guide/README.md

 ---

 ## Acknowledgments
-Thank you to Patrick Corrigan, Benjamin Simmons, and Anthony Comer for your support in learning the ins and outs of this toolchain.
+Thank you to Patrick Corrigan, Benjamin Simmons, and Anthony Comer for your support in learning the ins and outs of this toolchain.<br>
 Thank you to the developers at MathWorks, particularly Arun Mathamkode and Ankur Bose, for your insight and openness to feedback on problems and improvements.

 ---

 ## Citation
-If you use the steps available in **Appendix_PreRelease.pdf** to set up the UAV Toolbox for your research, please cite Garrett Asper's Master's Thesis:
+If you use the steps available in **Appendix_PreRelease.pdf** to set up the UAV Toolbox for your research, please cite Garrett Asper's Master's Thesis:<br>
 Asper, G. D., “An Evaluation of Fault-Tolerant Control Allocation Strategies for eVTOL Aircraft,” M.S.
 Thesis, Virginia Tech, Blacksburg, VA, To be published Jan.
-2026.
+2026.<br>
 _Please check back in January to ensure there are no updates to the citation.
 The repository contains a prerelease of the appendices, but citing the above thesis is the most effective way to acknowledge these resources._